 The heater is equipped with a power cord that terminates with a 120V or 240V NEMA plug.

-Connect the heater to a source of power that will be on during the time the generator set is not running.
-Be sure the voltage rating is correct for the heater element rating.
+Connect the heater to a source of power that will be on during the time the engine is not running.
+Be sure the supply voltage and circuit amperage is correct for the heater element rating.